jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) Determination G9C: Financial arrangements that are denominated in a currency other than New Zealand dollars: an expected value approach:
   (b) Determination G14B: Forward contracts for foreign exchange and commodities: an expected value approach:
   (c) Determination G27: Swaps:
-  (d) a determination made by the Commissioner under section 90AC(1)﻿(bb) of the Tax Administration Act 1994:
+  (d) a determination made by the Commissioner under section 90AC(1)﻿(bb) of the Tax Administration Act 1994 or a binding ruling made under section 91CC(1)﻿(b) of that Act:
   (e) a method other than those set out in paragraphs (aa) to (d) if the alternative—
     (i) has regard to the purposes of the financial arrangements rules under section EW 1(3); and (ii) is for a financial arrangement similar to 1 to which the methods set out in paragraphs (aa) to (d) may apply; and